Writing to a potential hiring manager is one of those messages that you hesitate to send.

 Dear Mr. Martin,

-Having enjoyed meeting at the Breakwater conference last March, I am getting as touch as promised to register my interest for the marketing manager role.
+Having enjoyed meeting at the Breakwater conference last March, I am getting in touch as promised to register my interest in the marketing manager role.
 You particularly expressed an interest in my programmatic marketing experience, and I have since completed six more projects in this sphere.
 Our ad productivity improved 120% as a result.

 Sincerely,